d1stadeyemi/Microarray_analysis/README.md

 3. BAT mutant virus and
 4. H1N1, influenza virus.

-The data used for this study were extracted from the work of Mitchell et al (2013).
+The data used for this study were extracted from the work of [Mitchell et al (2013)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0069374)

 Data access on this [Link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE47960)